whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 | --------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |
 | Collection of identity, account, role, group, entitlement, and access data. | Transformation of source-specific structures into a common identity and access representation. | Execution of RBAC, SoD, privileged-access, authentication, entitlement, and migration assertions. | Generation of traceable evaluation records containing the evaluated state, assertion, outcome, and timestamp. |

-The implementation is read-only.
+The implementation is (read-only).
 Source identity, access, entitlement, role, group, and policy resources are not modified by the assurance process.

 ## Operating Workflow